angrykim/agusmakmun.github.io/_posts/2018-05-29-Network_analysis_for_financial_industry_1.md

 # [Network graph analysis - 1](https://en.wikipedia.org/wiki/Social_network_analysis)

-Before we talked about detection of money laundering using network graphs, Let's take a moment to learn more about network graph analysis as a whole.
+Before we talked about detection of abuse events in Finance using network graphs, Let's take a moment to learn more about network graph analysis as a whole.

 The most commonly used methods for analyzing network graphs are **Path lengh**, **Global Clustering Coefficient(GCC)** and **Local Clustering Coefficient(LCC).**